CrossOmics/Lotus/docs/getting_started.rst

 Complete Example
 ----------------

-Here's a complete workflow example that you can run:
+Here's a complete workflow example that you can run.
+For the full example script with logging and error handling, see `lotus_workflow.py <https://github.com/CrossOmics/Lotus/blob/main/examples/lotus_workflow.py>`_:

 .. code-block:: python